danielthalhuber/c0d3-curriculum-20200312-review/lessons/js00-foundations/challenges/README.md

    - [Code](09.js)
    - [Test](09.test.js)

+10. Functional Sums

-10. takes in 2 functions and returns the sum of the returned values of the 2 functions
+    - Goal: write a function called solution that takes in 2 functions and returns the sum of the returned values of the 2 functions

-    - Example:
+    - Examples:

       ```js
       fdemo1 = () => {